Litterers should face hard choice: 30 days on trash patrol or 30 days in jail

 The last time I checked court records, some littering convictions produced only a small fine and court costs.

-People in this county have worked hard to help clean the roadways of unsightly debris or garbage thrown out of passing vehicles by uncaring slobs.
+People in Houlka and elsewhere in Chickasaw County have worked hard to help clean the roadways of unsightly debris or garbage thrown out of passing vehicles by uncaring slobs.

 Those who work hard to beautify the county and its municipalities deserve to have their work protected by stiff sentencing given to those who undo it.